npfernandes/ensemblify/README.md

 For UNIX or Linux users:

-1. Navigate to where the FASPR source code is located:
+1. Activate your `ensemblify_env` conda environment:

     ```bash
     conda activate ensemblify_env
+    ```
+    If you have not yet created it, check the [Ensemblify Python Package](#ensemblify-python-package) section.

+2. Navigate to where the FASPR source code is located:

+    ```bash
+    conda activate ensemblify_env
     cd $CONDA_PREFIX/lib/python3.10/ensemblify/third_party/FASPR-master/
-     # cd ~/ensemblify_installation/ensemblify-main/src/ensemblify/third_party/FASPR-master/
     ```

-2. Compile the FASPR source code:
+3. Compile the FASPR source code:

     ```bash
     g++ -O3 --fast-math -o FASPR src/*.cpp
     ```

-3. You can add an environment variable with the path to your FASPR executable to your shell configuration file by running:
+4. You can add an environment variable with the path to your FASPR executable to your shell configuration file by running:

     ```bash
     echo "export FASPR_PATH='$(realpath FASPR)'" >> ~/.bashrc # Or ~/.zshrc, depending on the shell